Southern Fried Okra is crunchy and delicious. Serve as a side dish or snack. Easy to make with simple ingredients.

 3. Cut okra into thick chunks instead of paper thin.
 Smaller slices tend to get slimy while cooking.

-4. Quickly fry prepared okra over high heat to avoid the slimy texture.
+4. Quickly fry prepared okra over high heat to obtain a crispy crust (no slimy texture).

 Check out more tips on how to cook okra.